henry232323/elixirc/README.md

  - Users:     The user list
  - Nick:      The nick that will be used
  - Name:      The name that will be used
- - User:      The username that will be used with SASL/NickServ
  - Pass:      The password that will be used with SASL/NickServ